How to Hang a Kayak in a Garage: 2 Ways to Store While Saving Space

 Start by Choosing Your Hoist System

-Just as you would need to carefully consider the specific rack you’re going to purchase, you need to start by choosing your ideal hoist system.
-As you’ll soon discover, a high-quality hoist system actually costs less than a high-quality storage rack.
+As you’ll soon discover, a high-quality hoist system costs less than a high-quality storage rack.
 However, you can choose between manual hoists and electric hoists.
-The latter obviously costs more - but saves you energy and may be your ideal choice if lifting heavy loads isn’t possible for you.
+The latter costs more - but saves you energy and may be your ideal choice if lifting heavy loads isn’t possible.

-And at Outdoorplay, you’ll find an incredible selection of durable, reliable hoists - at the lowest pricing online.
+At Outdoorplay, you’ll find an incredible selection of durable, reliable hoists - at the lowest pricing online.
 With our price-matching policy, you’ll always have access to the lowest prices possible on these hoists.
 Get yours with free shipping today, and then proceed to the next step: installing your hoist.

 Installing Your Hoist System

 We’ve covered the two main methods of storing kayaks in garage spaces.
 The question now becomes - which of these methods is best for you?
-We’ve discussed the important considerations throughout this article, but we’ll summarize them for you once more below:
+We’ve discussed the essential considerations throughout this article, but we’ll summarize them for you once more below:

 • Do you have ample floor space and multiple kayaks/toys to hang?
 Stick with the storage rack.
 These are more versatile and can help you organize all your gear.

-• Do you need to hang your kayak up off the floor and out of the way?
+• Do you need to hang your kayak off the floor and out of the way?
 Use a hoist system.
 These will keep your kayak safely stowed overhead, keeping valuable floor space clear.

 < Back to Blog